Why the GoDaddy breach doesn't surprise me

 If GoDaddy had taken more care to deal with simple oversights like a “compromised password”, then this would not have happened.
 Digital security is no easy task but any sensible security strategy should start with denying attackers easy wins like this.

-If organisations don’t want to succumb to basic, fixable problems like “compromised passwords”, then they have to understand where their weak spots lie.
-Hadrian is offering a pro-active automated way of testing digital infrastructure from the outside-in, and spotting problems like these before they turn into breaches.
+If organizations don’t want to succumb to basic, fixable problems like “compromised passwords”, then they have to understand where their weak spots lie.
+Hadrian is offering a proactive automated way of testing digital infrastructure from the outside in and spotting problems like these before they turn into breaches.